esteban-russi/sentinel2-dl-deforestation/README.md

 - Visual comparisons of model predictions vs. ground truth.
 - The final forest change map highlighting areas of deforestation.

-*(Add your final plots and findings here)*

 ## Future Work

 - Experiment with different model backbones (e.g., ResNet, EfficientNet) for the U-Net encoder.
 - Incorporate additional data sources, such as elevation models (DEM) or SAR data, as input features.
 - Deploy the trained model as an inference service on Vertex AI for on-demand analysis of new areas.

-## License
-This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Acknowledgements
 - The Copernicus Sentinel-2 program for providing open-access satellite imagery.